aokihu/tag-tune/README.md

 ## Options:

-- '-v' : Display the software version.
+- `-v` : Display the software version.
-- '-t format' : Specify the output format (json, yaml, text).
+- `-t` format' : Specify the output format (json, yaml, text).
 Defaults to JSON if not specified.
-- '<filename>' : Path to the audio file.
+- `<filename>` : Path to the audio file.
   Example:
   ./tagtune -t yaml song.mp3